ItsNoahJ/LMMS-AI-Fork/.context/project_context.md

 ## Next Steps

+Following our review of the comprehensive integration plan, we will proceed with a phased implementation approach:

+### Phase 1: Foundation (Next Priority)
-1. Begin implementing the foundation phase of the integration plan:
+1. Complete the directory structure setup according to the integration plan
-   - Set up the new directory structure
-   - Create the root CMake configuration
+2. Finalize the root CMake configuration with proper project settings
-   - Configure the documentation framework
-   - Set up initial CI/CD pipeline
+3. Set up placeholder README files in each directory to document its purpose
+4. Create initial .gitignore files to exclude build artifacts

+### Phase 2: Component Migration
-2. Migrate existing components to the new structure:
+1. Continue migrating existing components to the new structure
-   - Move utility classes to appropriate directories
+2. Focus on utility classes and model serving components
-   - Update include paths and dependencies
+3. Update include paths and references
-   - Create modular CMakeLists.txt files
+4. Create proper CMakeLists.txt files for each component

-3. Implement the model serving framework:
-   - Create the TensorFlow Lite integration layer
-   - Implement model loading and management
+### Phase 3: Build System Enhancement
+1. Enhance the CMake configuration to better align with the build system strategy in the plan
+2. Implement dependency management using a tiered approach (git submodules, FetchContent)
+3. Add platform-specific optimizations
+4. Configure proper testing support

+### Phase 4: Documentation Framework
-   - Set up the model distribution system
+1. Set up MkDocs with the Material theme as outlined in the plan
-4. Develop the first AI plugins:
-   - Implement MusicVAE instrument plugin
-   - Create GrooVAE effect plugin
-   - Develop UI components for AI features
+2. Create the documentation structure with appropriate sections
+3. Begin populating documentation with content
-5. Set up the testing framework:
+4. Set up automated documentation generation

-   - Create unit tests for core components
-   - Implement integration tests for AI features
+### Phase 5: CI/CD Pipeline
+1. Create GitHub Actions workflows for code quality checks
-   - Set up performance benchmarks
+2. Set up cross-platform build verification
+3. Implement automated testing
+4. Configure documentation building and deployment

+This systematic approach will ensure we implement the integration plan effectively, maintaining a cohesive project structure throughout the development process.